Coupled 1D Chemical Kinetic-Transport and 2D Hydrodynamic Modeling Supports a modest 1-1.5x Supersolar Oxygen Abundance in Jupiter's Atmosphere: METHODS

 Due to the stiffness and computational expense of the system, it is not yet feasible to fully couple chemical reaction kinetics with hydrodynamic modeling described in Section~\ref{subsec:snap}.
 Therefore, it is essential to derive the chemical timescale as a function of pressure ($P$) and temperature ($T$) for use in the \texttt{SNAP}-2D hydrodynamical modeling (Section~\ref{subsec:snap}).
 For consistency and easier comparison, we followed the procedure described by \cite{wang2015new} and fit the chemical timescale for carbon monoxide using the following fitting formula:

 where $T$ and $P$ represent temperature [K] and pressure [bar], respectively, and $\alpha$, $\beta$, and $\gamma$ are fitted coefficients.
+It should be noted that this parameterization for estimating the chemical timescale of CO is similar to the approach used by \citet{zahnle2014methane}, enabling more accurate predictions of CO quenching across a wide range of conditions while still capturing the overall behavior of the full chemical network.

-The fitting was applied to 10 datasets spanning a broad range of [O/H] = 0.3$–$7$\times$ and $K$\textsubscript{zz} = 5$\times$10$^6$$-$10$^9$ [cm$^2$/s].
+The fitting was applied to 10 datasets spanning a broad range of O/H = 0.3$–$7$\times$ and $K$\textsubscript{zz} = 5$\times$10$^6$$-$10$^9$ [cm$^2$/s].
 The conditions for each dataset are summarized in Table C\ref{tab:dataset_timescale} in Appendix \ref{sec:appendix_chemicaltimescale}.
 Figure C\ref{fig:timescalefitting} in Appendix \ref{sec:appendix_chemicaltimescale} shows the comparison between the 10 datasets and the fitted points, the residuals after fitting, and the comparison between the chemical timescale derived by \cite{wang2015new} (V12, redline) and the timescale fitted in this work using the RMG-generated network \citep{yang2024chemical} (green line).
 The fitted coefficients $\alpha$, $\beta$, and $\gamma$ for $\tau_{\mathrm{chem}}(T,P)$ plugged into the \texttt{SNAP}-2D hydrodynamic modeling in this study are: